Alpharetta Tractor Trailer Accident Attorney

 Next, call the police to have an officer dispatched to your accident.
 He or she will fill out the official police report, which you will need later as a piece of evidence for your personal injury claim.
 Do not leave the scene of the accident without this and contact information for any witnesses to the accident.

 After leaving the scene, seek medical care as soon as possible.
 Not only will being proactive about your recovery make it easier for you physically, but it can aid in proving your claim's validity.

 Finally, contact an experienced Georgia tractor trailer attorney to start working on your claim.
 Be sure to be proactive about this as well – in Georgia, the statute of limitations for a personal injury claim is two years from the date of the accident.Work with an Alpharetta Tractor Trailer Accident Attorney

 If you have been injured in a tractor trailer accident in Georgia, work with an experienced personal injury lawyer to recover the compensation you deserve.
-Contact our team of tractor trailer attorneys at The Simon Law Firm to schedule your initial consultation with us to learn more about your rights and legal options.
+Contact our team of tractor trailer attorneys at Christopher Simon Attorney at Law to schedule your initial consultation with us to learn more about your rights and legal options.